 Many people cycle for different reasons.
 Aside from wearing helmets to protect the head and brain, many chose to wear cycling gloves.
 This also provides protection and added comfort to your hands during the ride.
 For many cyclists, gloves are an integral part of their gear, and they wouldn't go out to ride without them.

-In this article, we will impart the importance of wearing one and introduce some elements to look into when choosing a good pair of gloves.
+In this article, we will impart the importance of wearing one and introduce some elements to look into when choosing a good pair of gloves in our buying guide fact-checked by fitness coach Michelle Estuar.
 If you're searching for some bike gloves available in the market today, we also have a recommended list for you to check out.

 There are many benefits of wearing gloves as compared to not wearing them.
 Below are some of the facts for you to know how gloves affect your biking experience.

 When cycling, you tend to sweat a lotーand that includes your hands.
-They can slip from the handle grip when wet and cause accidents.
+They can slip from the handlebar when wet and cause accidents.
 Also, the sweat from your hands can drip into the shifter or brake lever and cause deterioration since perspiration has high mineral content.

-A pair of gloves with good wicking technology can help keep your hands dry and trap all the moisture when your sweat.
+A pair of gloves with good wicking technology can help keep your hands dry and trap all the moisture when you sweat.

-A pair of gloves create an extra barrier between the palm and the handle grip, so it lessens the pressure and the development of blisters or calluses from constant friction.
-This may affect the way a rider controls the handlebar and make it uneasy.
-Some gloves are made of breathable materials that quickly evaporates the sweat from the hands.
+A pair of gloves create an extra barrier between the palm and the handlebar, so it lessens the pressure and the development of blisters or calluses from constant friction.
+This makes it uncomfortable, and may affect the way a rider controls the handlebar.
+Some gloves are made of breathable materials that absorb the sweat from the hands.

-You may notice that some gloves in the market have some type of cushion built into the palms and over the knuckle part.
+You may notice that some gloves in the market have some type of cushion built into the palms and over the knuckles area.
 The padding on the palm part could serve as a shock absorber, which dampens most of the energy coming from the bike before it gets into the rider.
-This reduces the aches after biking and will make the ride much smoother than usual.
+This reduces the aches after biking, and makes the ride much smoother.